MeenakshiMcNamara/entanglement_classifier/instructions_for_new_members/running_analysis.md

 1. Run  `cmsenv`.
 I recommend adding both the path to the most used directory (`/dileptonic` for me) and this command to your .bash_profile/ whatever you have.
 2. From inside `/dileptonic`, run `./scripts/compileAll.sh` if you have made any changes to the C++ code which you want to include in the run.
 3.	**First time on ntuple only:** Run the btags scripts.
-    a.  ***Warning:*** The btag scripts will run using the same commands as the normal analysis commands if the file in '/selectionRoot_2016' doesn’t exist.
+    1.  ***Warning:*** The btag scripts will run using the same commands as the normal analysis commands if the file in '/selectionRoot_2016' doesn’t exist.
 Make sure you use th entire dataset if running btags.
-    b.
-Recommended commands are
+    1. Recommended commands are
     `nohup ./install/bin/load_Analysis -f ttbarsignalplustau_fromDilepton_TuneCP5.root -c ee -s Nominal &> nohuplogs/BTag_ee.out &
      nohup ./install/bin/load_Analysis -f ttbarsignalplustau_fromDilepton_TuneCP5.root -c emu -s Nominal &> nohuplogs/BTag_emu.out &
      nohup ./install/bin/load_Analysis -f ttbarsignalplustau_fromDilepton_TuneCP5.root -c mumu -s Nominal &> nohuplogs/BTag_mumu.out &`